bocchino/AppleCore/Common/README.md

 The directory obj contains the compiled binary TOP.LEVEL.OBJ.

-Multiple top-level programs can be compiled this way, as described in item 1 above.
+**Multiple programs:** Multiple top-level programs can be compiled this way, as described in item 1 above.

-If your program includes handwritten assembly files, then see item 3 below.
+**Handwritten assembly files:** If your program includes handwritten assembly files, then see item 3 below.

 3\.
 Included handwritten assembly files
 ----------------------------------------